saumy-sh/agroBot/README.md

 ### Performance Optimization

-- Use GPU for faster inference
+- Use GPU for faster inference(right now we have kept everything on GPU)
 - Adjust batch sizes based on memory
 - Optimize image preprocessing
 - Cache model embeddings